 About the Library

-The Library is a statutory authority within the department of Regional Australia, Regional Development, Local Government, Arts and Sport.
+The Library is a statutory authority within the Department of Communications and the Arts.
 Governance of the Library is the responsibility of the Library Council.
-The Director-General, Ms Anne-Marie Schwirtlich, is responsible for conducting the affairs of the Library within the terms of the National Library of Australia Act (1960).
+The Director-General, Dr Marie-Louise Ayres, is responsible for conducting the affairs of the Library within the terms of the National Library of Australia Act (1960).